What is aciclovir?

 - Any allergies to aciclovir or its ingredients

-You may still be eligible to use aciclovir, however, we recommend that this is done under the close supervision of your physician.
+You may still be eligible to use aciclovir tablets, however, we recommend that this is done under the close supervision of your doctor.

 Can I use aciclovir with other medication?

-You should consult your doctor if you are taking any of the following:
+You should consult your doctor if you are taking any of the following medication:

 Aceclofenac, Adefovir dipivoxil, Amikacin, Aminophylline, Amphotericin, Bacitracin, Capreomycin, Carboplatin, Cefaclor, Cefadroxil, Cefalexin, Cefixime, Cefotaxime, Cefradine, Ceftaroline fosamil, Ceftazidime, Ceftobiprole, Ceftolozane, Ceftriaxone, Cefuroxime, Celecoxib, Ciclosporin, Cisplatin, Colistimethate sodium, Dexibuprofen, Dexketoprofen, Diclofenac, Etodolac, Etoricoxib, Fenoprofen, Flurbiprofen, Foscarnet Sodium, Ganciclovir, Gentamicin, Ibuprofen, Ifosfamide, Indometacin, Ketoprofen, Ketorolac, Mefenamic acid, Meloxicam, Methotrexate, Mycophenolate mofetil, Nabumetone, Naproxen, Neomycin sulfate, Oxaliplatin, Parecoxib, Pemetrexed, Penicillamine, Pentamidine isethionate, Piroxicam, Polymyxins, Streptomycin, Streptozocin, Sulindac, Tacrolimus, Telavancin, Tenofovir, Tenoxicam, Theophylline, Tiaprofenic acid, Tobramycin, Tolfenamic acid, Trimethoprim, Valaciclovir, Valganciclovir, Vancomycin, Zidovudine, Zoledronic acid.